 F# ignores the start-fsharp-token and end-fsharp-token tokens.
-This means that sections marked
+This means that sections marked are included during tokenization when compiling with the F# compiler.
+The intervening text is tokenized and returned in the token stream as normal.

 '''

 (IF-FSHARP ...
 ENDIF-FSHARP)

+-or-

+(F# ...
+F#)

 '''